To: The Insights Industry

 First, the bad news: Consumer trust in the data and service quality we provide remains at alarmingly low levels.
 And now the good: The global market research and insights community is uniting in new ways to address this increasingly urgent challenge.

-Take the Insights Association’s Data Integrity Initiative (DII), which is led by a volunteer council of industry experts who generate and vet resources that educate, identify and eliminate fraud.
+Take the Insights Association’s Council for Data Integrity (CDI), which is led by a volunteer council of industry experts who generate and vet resources that educate, identify and eliminate fraud.
 Or the Global Data Quality (GDQ) initiative, bringing together leading organizations in coordinated efforts to address ongoing and emerging risks to data quality.

 Yet these initiatives cannot eliminate the struggle alone.
 Success is only achieved when the entities they aim to help are willing participants.
 Some market research and insights business are stymied by the perceived level of effort required to update their processes.
 And brand demand for high levels of service remains inconsistent, at best.
 There is also the question of reporting.
 Just because a business says it complies with prescribed parameters doesn’t mean it actually does so.